saksham117/18103048_Web_Technologies_CSN_303/(18103048) Java Assignment 3/readme.md

 The codes for the same are present inside the src folder.

 Also the output can also be viewed in the form of screenshots present in the Screenshots folder.

+There is also a downloads folder, which contains the psf documents that have been downloaded while crawling the websites for pdf documents